Tighter Bounds on Directed Ramsey Number R(7): Cataloging -Free Tournaments on 24 and 25 Vertices

-Since $ST_{27}$ is edge-transitive, its 25-vertex subtournaments all fall into a single isomorphism class; such tournaments can be obtained by deleting any two vertices.
+Since $\mathit{ST}_{27}$ is edge-transitive (meaning for any edges $e_1$ and $e_2$, there's an automorphism that maps $e_1$ to $e_2$), its 25-vertex subtournaments all fall into a single isomorphism class; such tournaments can be obtained by deleting any two vertices.
 The 24-vertex subtournaments are more interesting.
-One can easily generate two isomorphism classes of such subtournaments by deleting any two vertices $u$ and $v$, and then a third vertex that either formed a cycle or a $TT_3$ with $u$ and $v$.
-But we found (by deleting two fixed vertices, then looping over all remaining vertices, deleting them each in turn, and cataloging the results), that there are actually 5 isomorphism classes of 24-vertex subtournaments of $ST_{27}$.
+One can easily generate two isomorphism classes of such subtournaments by deleting any two vertices $u$ and $v$, and then a third vertex that either formed a cycle or a $\mathit{TT}_3$ with $u$ and $v$.
+But we found (by deleting two fixed vertices, then looping over all remaining vertices, deleting them each in turn, and cataloging the results), that there are actually 5 isomorphism classes of 24-vertex subtournaments of $\mathit{ST}_{27}$.
 One of these classes is the single tournament created by deleting the unique third vertex $w$ that splits the tournament into 8 disjoint 3-cycles.
-(Sanchez-Flores proves existence and uniqueness of such a vertex, which is part of his proof that$ST_{27}$ is unique up to isomorphism~\cite{SanchezFlores55}.)
+(Sanchez-Flores proves existence and uniqueness of such a vertex, which is part of his proof that$\mathit{ST}_{27}$ is unique up to isomorphism~\cite{SanchezFlores55}.)
 The other isomorphism classes correspond to all four combinations of whether the deleted vertex $x$ formed a cycle with $u$ and $v$ and whether the deleted vertex is an outneighbor of $w$.